-An article, Does Your Language Shape How You Think?, by Guy Deutscher appeared just days after my post Thinking Clouds Consciousness.
-What a neat coincidence!
-Google this article to read the interesting details underlying this question.
-In my view, this is a no-brainer question.
+Google: Does Your Language Shape How You Think?, for research that speaks to my recent post Thinking Clouds Consciousness (p.119).
+This offers interesting details underlying this matter, although, in my view this is a no-brainer.
 Clearly, language and thinking are inextricably linked; it takes one to do the other.
 If you can, flip off the language switch in your mind.
 Well?
 When I do that, I’m unable to think.

 As the Biblical Tower of Babel suggests, language causes issues